Shaimaakamel474/CIPL/README.md

 ## Training and Testing:
-1. python main.py to train a model and test its disease diagnosis accuracy.
+1. Run python main.py to train the model and evaluate its disease diagnosis accuracy.
 Our trained models:
-2. each prototype is visulised as the nearest non-repetitive training patch of the corresponding disease class (push.py).
+2. Each prototype is visualized as the nearest non-repetitive training patch representing its corresponding disease class using push.py.

 ## Interpretable reasoning: